intel/llvm/scripts/core/CONTRIB.rst

     *   Update the `UNIFIED_RUNTIME_TAG`_ to point at the *oneapi-src/unified-runtime* commit/tag containing the merged adapter changes.
+    *   Update the pull request description, linking to any other *intel/llvm* pull requests who's changes have been merged into *oneapi-src/unified-runtime* but have not yet been merge into *intel/llvm*.
     *   Mark the *intel/llvm* pull request as ready for review and follow their review process.